Travel in F-1 Status

 Travel Outside the United States

-As a nonimmigrant student, you are permitted to travel outside of the United States during your active F-1 program.
+You are permitted to travel outside of the United States during your active F-1 program.
 However, please be aware that, as a nonimmigrant F-1 student, you are not guaranteed to be re-admitted into the United States.
 Many factors or unexpected circumstances may prevent you from re-entering the U.S. as planned.
 You should take into consideration all factors before deciding to travel.
 You should also create a contingency plan for the worst-case scenario if you are unable to return to the United States as planned.

 Please feel free to contact the Center for Global Health if you have questions about your particular travel plans.

-Out-of-Country Travel Request
+Out of Country Travel Request

 We recommend that you submit the F-1 Out-of-Country Travel Request as early as possible to avoid any issues with your travel approval or obtaining an I-20 travel signature.
 Also, you must submit this request in Terra Dotta each time you plan to travel outside of the U.S., even if you do not need a new travel signature on your Form I-20.